 The Synthetic Sentence Identification-Ipsilateral Competing Message, +10 & 0 MCR© (SSI-ICM, +10 & 0 MCR) can be used to test speech intelligibility or test central auditory function.
 It is considered appropriate for ages 11 and up.
 The primary signal consists of ten synthetic sentences.
 The competition is a male talker reading a passage.
 This ipsilateral competition version has sentences and competition recorded on one track (channel) at various signal-to-noise ratios (S/N).
 This +10 & 0 version has the message-to-competition (MCR) mixed at +10, +10, 0, 0, 0, 0, 0, 0, 0, & 0 dB per set of 10.
 It is considered a monaural low-redundancy test (monaural separation closure-MSC) sensitive to low brainstem lesions.
 It is an auditory figure ground test.

-The Synthetic Sentence Identification-Ipsilateral Competing Competition, +10 & 0 MCR includes: a) audio test recording, b) instructions and score forms as printable pdf files.
+The Synthetic Sentence Identification-Ipsilateral Competing Competition, +10 & 0 MCR© includes: a) audio test recording, b) instructions and score forms as printable pdf files.
 No normative data is included for the central auditory function; however, the audiologist can uncover useful insight by comparing the patient’s performance on the contralateral and ipsilateral presentations.
-Available from Auditec, Inc. Call 1-800-669-9065 (from US) or 314-416-1050 (outside the US) to order.
+Available from Auditec, Inc. Use the “Buy Now” button below or call 1-800-669-9065 (from US) or 314-416-1050 (outside the US) to order.
 FREE shipping within the contiguous US.

-⇒It may be unnecessary to purchase the Contralateral and Ipsilateral versions since the administrator can mix the channels at various signal-to-noise ratios using a dual-channel audiometer.
+⇒It may be unnecessary to purchase the ipsilateral version if you own the contralateral recording.
+An administrator with the contralateral recording can administer the test ipsilaterally by mixing the channels at various signal-to-noise ratios using a dual-channel audiometer.